Comparing Bereavement and Medical Depression

 There are two types of extended low mood, which many people can confuse: grief and major depression.
-Although grief and loss can trigger major depression, the two mental health conditions do not have exactly the same symptoms and involve different therapeutic approaches.
+Our article will explain the difference between grief and depression, their symptoms, and the importance of accessing help for yourself or a loved one.

 The experience of grief is different for everyone, although there are a few stages of grief that appear to be common in many people.
-These stages or symptoms do not occur in a specific order and can appear concurrently.
+These stages or symptoms do not occur in a specific order and can appear concurrently, may reoccur, and aren’t all necessarily experienced.
 The stages of grief are:

 Physical symptoms of grief include: